monas0x/TryHackMe-Cybersecurity101/linux-fundamentals-part-1.md

 ## Task 6 - Searching files
 ### Use of Find:
-Using this command I can find something on my machine just by using " find -name filename.txt " What if I dont know the file name I only know that it ends with the extension say " .txt ".
-So i can easily find it by just typing the command " find -name *.txt "
+Using this command I can find something on my machine just by typing  `find -name filename.txt` What if I dont know the file name I only know that it ends with the extension say `.txt`.
+So i can easily find it by just typing the command ` find -name` `.txt`
-The symbol * known as a wildcard can help me list up everything that ends with the extension .txt
+The symbol `*` known as a wildcard can help me list up everything that ends with the extension `.txt`
 ### Use of Grep:
 Grep is a command that helps us find specified content of the file.

-Usage: " grep requiredtext filename.txt "
+Usage: `grep requiredtext filename.txt`
 ## Task 7 - Shell Operators
 I learned some basic operators that would help me in future
 | Command | Description |